Bill Cowley: 1940s

-Captaincy question

-There is evidence from contemporary newspaper accounts and photographs that Bruins player-coach Dit Clapper surrendered his captaincy to Cowley for the 1945 season.
-Similar omissions for the Bruins in the 1930s and 1940s -- during which newspaper accounts state that Bruins manager Art Ross appointed captains, and generally for a single season only -- include Marty Barry in 1934, Nels Stewart in 1935, Eddie Shore in 1936, Red Beattie in 1937 and Bobby Bauer in 1947.
-None of these captaincies are recognized by the Bruins' organization.

 Retirement

-On April 5, 1947, at the Bruins annual breakup party, Cowley unexpectedly announced he was leaving hockey because general manager Art Ross had chosen to leave him off of the roster for a post-season exhibition tour of western Canada and the United States.
+On April 5, 1947, at the Bruins' annual breakup party, Cowley unexpectedly announced he was leaving hockey because general manager Art Ross had chosen to leave him off of the roster for a post-season exhibition tour of western Canada and the United States.
 Cowley's wife was from Vancouver and he wanted to use the trip as a honeymoon.